mmahrous/swagger-bundle/README.md

 # Swagger Bundle
 This is a bundle for Swagger UI and Swagger Editor embdedd with backend option to allow you smooth editing and viewing expreince.

+You can show all the versions of the specs file and revert the commits.
 ## Steps
 1. Clone the repo.
 2. Run this commands to get it to run